noahliechti/get-tweets-as-image/README.md

-# Get screenshots of Tweets with Puppeteer API
+# Get screenshots of Tweets with Puppeteer

 **Hint** To run puppeteer on Heroku I needed to add the `puppeteer heroku buildpack`.